Back to Reputation Management

 Now, imagine what's sitting in your Google and TripAdvisor profiles right now.
 Dozens – maybe hundreds – of real, first-person accounts from customers describing exactly what it's like to eat and drink at your place.
 The buzz, the service, those dishes they can't stop thinking about, the whole vibe.
 Every single one of those reviews is a piece of marketing you never had to write, never had to pay for, and never had to get approved.

 And yet, most restaurant and bar owners do absolutely nothing with them beyond a quiet, internal fist-pump.
-What a waste!
+What a waste.

-The easiest and most effective way to use reviews again is on social media, and it takes barely any effort.
+The easiest and most effective way for restaurant and bar owners to use reviews again is on social media, and it takes barely any effort.

 One simple trick is the screenshot approach.
-Just grab a screenshot of a fantastic Google or TripAdvisor review and pop it onto your social channels with a short caption.
+Just grab a screenshot of a fantastic Google or TripAdvisor review and post it onto your social channels with a short caption.
 Something like: "This made our Monday!
 Huge thanks to Sarah – the team was buzzing when they read this."
-That’s it.
+That's it.
 No design skills needed, no fancy photography, no agonising over the perfect words.
 The review does all the talking for you.

 Then there's the quote approach.
 Pick out the best line from a review and use it as a standalone quote.
 "The best Sunday roast we've had in Manchester – and we've tried them all" is a far better headline than anything a professional copywriter could come up with, precisely because it came from a real customer.